Conservation of habitats and species

 Dragonfly © Cotswolds Rivers Trust

-Butterfly Conservation, Gloucestershire – £1,750 towards habitat work to benefit the Pearl Bordered Fritillary butterfly in the Bathurst Estate, Cirencester.
-Due to complete in early 2021.
+Butterfly Conservation, Gloucestershire – £1,052 towards habitat work to benefit the Pearl Bordered Fritillary butterfly in the Bathurst Estate, Cirencester.
+Complete December 2020.

 Wild Woodland Celebrations, Avening – £1,125 towards a charcoal ring to facilitate woodland management.
 Complete November 2019.
 View Cotswold Life article.